maxiChek/rsschool-cv/cv.md

 ### Briefly About Myself:

-Having started my career as an economist in a industials, I quickly realized.
+I am a Junior .NET Developer with financial background and experience.
+Having started my career as an economist in an industrial, I quickly realized that the world goes forward toward complex RDBMS and network technologies, and that's why I've become a .NET developer.

-My keen interest in printing technologies led me to working as a Prepress and DTP Engineer in the largest printing house in my city, where I continued self-learning, examining the process of creating wine and food labels, magazines and other printed goods.
+My keen interest in blockchain technology and

+led me to working as a Prepress and DTP Engineer in the largest printing house in my city, where I continued self-learning, examining the process of creating wine and food labels, magazines and other printed goods.

 ### Skills and Proficiency:

-* HTML5, CSS3
+* C#, SQL
-* JavaScript Basics
+* HTML5, CSS3, JavaScript
 * Git, GitHub
 * Visual Studio, VS Code